 Catherine Quinn writes bestselling historical thrillers as CS Quinn and contemporary fiction as Cate Quinn.

-Black Widows has sold in 10 territories and is optioned for film.
-On release it appeared as a crime pick for the New York Times, The Daily Mail, The Observer, The Guardian, The Sun, The Independent, Women’s Weekly and Take a Break alongside many other blogs and publications.
+Black Widows and Blood Sisters have sold in 10 territories and both are optioned for film.
+On release Black Widows appeared as a crime pick for the New York Times, The Daily Mail, The Observer, The Guardian, The Sun, The Independent, Women’s Weekly and Take a Break alongside many other blogs and publications.

 The Bastille Spy Series